MooseCowBear/sqlZoo/README.md

 # sqlZoo

 These are answers to SQL Zoo's lessons 1 - 9, including of +/- lessons in that range.

+In case anyone is out there, trying to complete these problem sets and runs into similar problems.
+I completed the exercises on 5/1/2023.
+As of today, the MySQL option does not work for any problem.

-Even though the instructions were to use the MySQL option, these (mostly) use Microsoft SQL because there was some kind of error with MySQL.
-Mostly because in some cases the Microsoft option wasn't working but the PostgreSQL was.
+The answers found here were completed (mostly) using Microsoft SQL.
+Mostly because in some cases the Microsoft option wasn't working but the PostgreSQL option was.
 Those problems are labeled.

+In case you are thinking: why not just use PostgreSQL then?
+Know that for many problems, PostgreSQL would not recognize the table names given or other errors were thrown.